Occupation of the Malheur National Wildlife Refuge

-On January 2, 2016, an armed group of right-wing activists seized and performed an adverse occupation of the headquarters of the Malheur National Wildlife Refuge in Harney County, Oregon, and continued to occupy it until law enforcement made a final arrest on February 11, 2016.
+On January 2, 2016, an armed group of right-wing militants seized and occupied the headquarters of the Malheur National Wildlife Refuge in Harney County, Oregon, and continued to occupy it until law enforcement made a final arrest on February 11, 2016.
 Their leader was Ammon Bundy, who participated in the 2014 Bundy standoff at his father's Nevada ranch.
 Other members of the group were loosely affiliated with non-governmental militias and the sovereign citizen movement.

 The organizers were seeking an opportunity to advance their view that the federal government is constitutionally required to turn over most of the federal public land they manage to the individual states, in particular land managed by the Bureau of Land Management (BLM), United States Fish and Wildlife Service (USFWS), United States Forest Service (USFS), and other agencies.
 In 2015, the militants believed they could do this by protesting the treatment of two area ranchers convicted of federal land arson, who they believed were wrongly convicted, even though the men in question, Dwight and Steven Dwight Hammond, father and son, did not want their assistance.
 The occupation began when Bundy led an armed party to the refuge headquarters following a peaceful public rally in the nearby city of Burns.

 By February 11, all of the militants had surrendered or withdrawn from the occupation, with several leaders having been arrested after leaving the site; one of them, Robert LaVoy Finicum, was shot and killed during an attempt to arrest him after he reached toward a handgun concealed in his pocket after he tried to evade a roadblock; Ryan Bundy was wounded.
-More than two dozen of the militants were charged with federal offenses including conspiracy to obstruct federal officers, firearms violations, theft, and depredation of federal property.
+More than two dozen of the militants were charged with federal offenses, including conspiracy to obstruct federal officers, firearms violations, theft, and depredation of federal property.

 By August 2017, a dozen had pleaded guilty, and six of those had been sentenced to 1–2 years' probation, some including house arrest.
 Seven others, including Ammon and Ryan Bundy, were tried and acquitted of all federal charges.
 Five more had been found guilty and were sentenced months later.
 Seven of the militants saw prison time for their roles in the occupation.
 Jake Ryan and Duane Ehmer each received 366 days in prison, with Ryan additionally getting three years of supervised probation.
 Darryl Thorn received 18 months of prison time on November 21, 2017.
 Jason Patrick received 21 months on February 15, 2018.
-Ryan Payne was sentenced to 37 months in federal prison along with three years of supervision on February 27, 2018.
+Ryan Payne was sentenced to 37 months in federal prison and 3 years of supervision on February 27, 2018.
 Jon Ritzheimer was sentenced to 366 days in federal prison and another 12 months in a residential re-entry program.
 Corey Lequieu was sentenced to 30 months in prison and three years of supervision.
-Two others, Joe O'Shaughnessy and Brian Cavalier, were detained for at least a year, but released on time served plus three years of supervision each, plus fines.
+Two others, Joe O'Shaughnessy and Brian Cavalier, were detained for at least a year but released after time served, with three years of supervision each and fines.